huaszu/mental-health-exercises-project/README.md

 To have this app running on your local computer, please follow the below steps:

-Install PostgreSQL
+Install PostgreSQL.

-Clone or fork this repository:
+Clone or fork this repository.
 ```
 $ git clone https://github.com/huaszu/mental-health-exercises-project.git
 ```

 Set up your own VAPID public key, private key, and claim to implement push notifications - https://blog.mozilla.org/services/2016/08/23/sending-vapid-identified-webpush-notifications-via-mozillas-push-service/.
 Save them to secrets.sh.

-Create a virtual environment inside your mental-health-exercises-project directory:
+Create a virtual environment inside your mental-health-exercises-project directory.
 ```
 $ virtualenv env
 ```

-Activate the virtual environment:
+Activate the virtual environment.
 ```
 $ source env/bin/activate
 ```

-Source from secrets.sh to your environment:
+Source from secrets.sh to your environment.
 ```
 $ source secrets.sh
 ```

-Install dependencies:
+Install dependencies.
 ```
 $ pip3 install -r requirements.txt
 ```